2008 Kansas City Chiefs season: Week 11: vs. New Orleans Saints

 Hoping to snap their five-game losing streak, the Chiefs went home for a Week 11 interconference duel with the New Orleans Saints.
 In the first quarter, Kansas City struck first as QB Tyler Thigpen completed a 6-yard TD pass to WR Dwayne Bowe.
 The Saints would respond with kicker Garrett Hartley getting a 30-yard field goal.
 In the second quarter, New Orleans took the lead as RB Deuce McAllister got a 1-yard TD run.
 The Chiefs would answer with rookie kicker Connor Barth getting a 20-yard field goal.
 The Saints closed out the half with Hartley making a 23-yard field goal.

 In the third quarter, New Orleans increased their lead with QB Drew Brees completing a 47-yard TD pass to WR Lance Moore.
 Kansas City replied with Barth making a 21-yard field goal, yet the Saints answered with RB Pierre Thomas getting a 1-yard TD run.
 In the fourth quarter, the Chiefs tried to rally as Thigpen hooked up with Bowe again on a 5-yard TD pass.
 However, New Orleans pulled away with Hartley nailing a 35-yard field goal.

 With their sixth-straight loss, Kansas City fell to 1–9.
+As of 2024, this marks Kansas City's last loss to New Orleans.

 Week 12: vs. Buffalo Bills

 The Chiefs hosted the 5–5 Bills, losers of their past four games, on November 23.
 Tyler Thigpen had his first bad game in five outings in the Chiefs' 54–31 loss.
 Thigpen's three turnovers–two interceptions and one lost fumble–led to 20 points by the Bills.
 Despite the turnovers, Thigpen also threw for 240 yards and three touchdowns.

 The 54 points by Buffalo were the Chiefs' most allowed in a game in the franchise's history.
-With the loss, the Chiefs fell to a 1–10 record, their 19th loss in 20 games.
+With the loss, the Chiefs fell to a 1–10 record, their 19th loss in 20 games, and they were eliminated from playoff contention for the second year.